 - Educate yourself.
 Education is key.
 You need to relearn a lifetime of bad advice.

 - Get your finances in order.
-You need to get your own ‘house’ in order before you can be successful at investing
+You need to get your ‘financial house’ in order before you can be successful at investing.

-- Start investing.
+- Build your first passive income stream.
 You need to create your first stream of passive income to snowball into more passive income.

 - Buy your first investment property.
 Real estate is the most tried and true way to achieve financial independence.
 The hardest part is actually getting your first property.

 - Grow your investments.
-Grow thoughtfully and in a planned fashion to get to FI the fastest.
+Grow thoughtfully in a planned and diversified fashion to get to FI the fastest.

 You’ll notice that “investing” is actually step 4.
 That’s because the preparation is the most important step of your journey to financial independence.
 You can’t build a house on a poor foundation and you probably won’t achieve financial independence without planning properly.

 Step 1 to Being Financially Independent – Educate Yourself